 Description: The Oral History intern will gain hands-on experience in all aspects of the oral history process.
 Interns will learn how to research, write questions, and conduct their own oral history interview to complete their internship.
 Interns will work on processing interviews and helping to create interview transcripts and summaries.
-Topics include, but are not limited to the environment, one-room schoolhouses, veterans, politics, and artists to name a few ongoing projects.
+Topics include, but are not limited to the environment, one-room schoolhouses, veterans, politics, and athletics/recreation to name a few ongoing projects.

 - Compile research and prepare potential questions/interview outlines.

 - Create summaries, audio logs, and/or transcripts for oral history interviews.

 - Assist in the researching and writing of episodes for the Our Missouri Podcast.

 - Write brief and condensed summaries and/or audio logs.

 - Assist in transcription.

 - Process and describe collections, including creating finding aids.

 - Digitize older audio formats for patron requests and preservation.